hotosm/docs/docs/dev-guide/repo-management/licensing.md

   distributed via a network (i.e. a website), whereas, GPL can be used for all other code (e.g. PyPi packages, compiled code).

+!!! note

-> Originally HOT was using BSD-2-Clause, which is more permissive
-> and not copyleft, meaning it is fully open but there is no protection
-> from commercial exploitation.
+    Originally HOT was using BSD-2-Clause, which is more permissive and not copyleft, meaning it is fully open but there is no protection from commercial exploitation.

->
-> Tools using BSD-2-Clause:
+    Tools using BSD-2-Clause:

->
-> - Tasking Manager
+    - Tasking Manager
-> - Export Tool
+    - Export Tool
-> - Open Aerial Map

 ## Other Content is CC-BY